I may get paid commission for purchases made after clicking a link in this post.

 Ensure your content answers the key questions your readers will have on that topic.

-For example, say you are a food blogger and one of the key topics on your blog is ‘jam’, write an Ultimate Guide to Jam Making., Include absolutely everything your readers need to know about making jam.
+For example, say you are a food blogger and one of the key topics on your blog is ‘jam’, you should write an Ultimate Guide to Jam Making which includes absolutely everything your readers need to know about making jam.
 Put yourself in the shoes of a newbie jam maker.
 What do they need to know?
 What questions will they have?
 Cover everything!

 Cornerstone content should also be super easy to read and include lots of headings, perhaps even an index, to make the content easy to follow and for readers to find just what they are looking for.

 Alternatively, you may well have existing content on your blog that can be easily transformed into cornerstone content.

 Look for the best and most complete post for the keyword(s) you want to rank for, ideally a piece of content that is already popular, and rewrite it.

 Step 4: Ensure there are tons of internal backlinks pointing at your cornerstone article

 This is a crucial part of cornerstone strategy.
 Cornerstone articles should have the most internal backlinks pointing at them out of all the posts and pages on your blog.

 Multiple internal backlinks tell Google that your cornerstone article is the most important article on your blog for that keyword.
 So find every post on your blog that is relevant to your new cornerstone article.
 Then go into each of those posts and add a link back to your new cornerstone content.
 Ideally the keyword should be the anchor text.